jalberge/fingerprinting_TOOL/README.md

 # Fingerprinting tool

-This leverages GATK's `ExtractFingerprints` and `CrosscheckFingerprints` on a terra sample_set
+wolF tasks to fingerprint many samples and compare them in a pairwise manner.
+This leverages GATK's `ExtractFingerprints` and `CrosscheckFingerprints` on a terra sample_set, similar to the `CrossCheckLaneFingerprints` [https://github.com/getzlab/picard_TOOL/blob/6ca4f895f0ddd72c9bdcaebc706b1e4d4a2d8967/wolF/tasks.py](task).

 ## Current version